reactioncommerce/reaction-component-library/docs/developing.md

 The site is built by [`react-styleguidist`](https://github.com/styleguidist/react-styleguidist) and automatically published by CI and Netlify when commits are pushed to pull requests and the `master` branch.

 Test the build locally by running `docker-compose run --rm web yarn run styleguide:build` and opening `styleguide/dist/index.html` in your browser.

+## What's Next?

+Be sure to familiarize yourself with the [Repo Structure](./repo-structure.md).

+If you're going to create components, learn the [Component Development Guidelines](./component-development-guidelines.md) and read about [Creating a New Component](./creating-new-component.md).

+If you're going to work on the Reaction Design System website, check out the [Style Guide Development](./style-guide-development.md) docs.